 The Cordova Community Medical Center ("CCMC" or the "Medical Center") Handbook of employee policies has been prepared to inform and guide all Medical Center personnel.
-Additional information may be found in other documents and standards, such as resolutions of the Community Health Services Board, the Cordova City Council, other adopted policies and procedures, and the official plan documents of CCMC's employee benefit plans.
+Additional information may be found in other documents and standards, such as resolutions of CCMC Authority Board of Director's, the Cordova City Council, other adopted policies and procedures, and the official plan documents of CCMC's employee benefit plans.
 In the event you have questions or need clarification of personnel policies, procedures, or expectations, please contact your supervisor, the Human Resources Manager or the Administrator/CEO.